 The California Government Code requires that local governments make diligent efforts to solicit public participation from all segments of the community in the development of the Housing Element.
-Outreach concerning housing needs has been fairly continuous due to the recent effort to update the Zoning Ordinance to implement the 2007-2014 Housing Element, which was completed earlier in 2014.
-Because the public was well informed about the state of housing and housing-related policy and zoning in Antioch by this process, it was determined that additional outreach for this update was unnecessary.
-Public testimony will be taken during Planning Commission and City Council study sessions prior to submission of the Housing Element to HCD for review, and at hearings prior to the adoption of the Housing Element.
+Outreach concerning housing needs was conducted during the recent effort to update the Zoning Ordinance to implement the 2007-2014 Housing Element, which was completed earlier in 2014.
+During this process, the public was well informed about the state of housing and housing-related policy and zoning in Antioch.